AKHughes1994/polkat/README.md

 ./submit_1GC_job.sh
 ```

-**Important:** As of Feb 13, 2025, MeerKAT ms-files made using the SARAO archive (i.e., using the download button) have mislabelled X/Y feeds.
+**Important:** As of May 22, 2025, MeerKAT ms-files made using the SARAO archive (i.e., using the download button) have mislabelled X/Y feeds.
 This results in incorrect polarization properties if not corrected (see EVLA Memo 219). polkat corrects this mislabelling in its first two steps. **CAUTION:** Other (less common) archive download methods may already correct this; do not double-correct. polkat assumes you used the button.
 If polarization properties of diagnostic images strongly disagree with archival values (see [here](https://science.nrao.edu/facilities/vla/docs/manuals/obsguide/modes/pol)), you may have missed or double-applied this correction.

 **Commonly customized `config.py` variables:**